huangc/WGvarINDEL/README.md

 2. Generate filtered blat hits table for contigs that contain gaps whose total length larger than the defined size.
 3. Calculate the Q_gapStarts, Q_gapSizes, T_gapStarts and T_gapSizes based on each gap using the block info from the Blat result, where Q is for Query (the samples) and T is for Target (the reference genome)
 4. Generate indel tables for each insertion and deletion.
-5. Make indel summary table that combines same indels from all samples in each row based on the indel features
-6. Use the indel summary table to retrieve indel sequences.
+5. Use the indel summary table to retrieve indel sequences.

 ## Workflow execution:
 1. Edit and setup the parameters as described in 0SOURCE, then `source 0SOURCE`